abs-platform/abs-software/Velocity/README.md

 0. Compute the velocity of a satellite (using circles) in each of the three axes.
 0. Compute the velocity of a satellite (using rectangles) in each of the three axes and compute how many time is needed by the algorithm to estimate the velocity.

-> To do any of the test shown below, you only need to copy the code and paste it in the main of the main.cpp file.
+> To do any test shown below, you only need to copy the code and paste it in the main of the main.cpp file.
+This program has been tested in Ubuntu Linux 64bit 14.04 with openCV 2.3.1 and images of size 120x120px.
+Make sure you have already OpenCV 2.3.1 installed on your computer, specifically in your personal folder.
+Otherwise, you can download it [here](http://opencv.org/downloads.html).

 <br>